Why This Recipe Works

 - Balsamic vinegar provides a tart counterpoint to the deeply browned sprouts.

-- 8 medium shallots, sliced thinly
+8 medium shallots, sliced thinly

-- 1/4 cup (60ml) extra-virgin olive oil (see note)
+1/4 cup (60ml) extra-virgin olive oil (see notes)

-- Kosher salt and freshly ground black pepper
+Diamond Crystal kosher salt and freshly ground black pepper

-- 2 tablespoons (30ml) balsamic vinegar
+2 tablespoons (30ml) balsamic vinegar

 Adjust oven racks to upper and lower middle positions and place a heavy rimmed baking sheet on each.
 Preheat oven to 500°F.

 Toss sprouts, shallots, olive oil, and salt and pepper to taste in a large bowl and toss to combine.
 When oven is hot, working quickly, remove the baking sheets with a dish towel or oven mitt.
-Divide brussels sprouts mixture evenly between both trays, shaking to distribute into a single even layer.
+Divide Brussels sprouts mixture evenly between both trays, shaking to distribute into a single even layer.
 Return pans to oven.
-Roast until brussels sprouts are deeply charred and fully tender, about 20 minutes total, tossing sprouts and rotating and swapping pans top to bottom half way through cooking.
+Roast until Brussels sprouts are deeply charred and fully tender, about 20 minutes total, tossing sprouts and rotating and swapping pans top to bottom half way through cooking.